SteveGuidi/video-companion-media/README.md

-# code-samples
+# video-companion-media
-A repository of code examples featured in my videos and other media.
+A repository of code examples and documents featured in my videos and other media.

 Where possible, a link to the supporting content is provided in the folder containing the examples.